davidfitzgibbon/serverlessTest/README.md

 ### Set up your .env file

 You'll find the file `functions/.env-sample`.
 This is a started file for you to base your own `.env` file on.
-Create a copy of it and name it `.env`.
+Create a copy of `.env-sample` in the same folder and name it `.env`.

 In this file is a variable called `DOMAINS`.
 This string contains all the domains that the API will check.